Pedometers help you motivate and follow the amounts you walk daily. Today we will talk about pedometers for seniors.

 When you realize how much simply walking to work or to the grocery store daily can increase your overall step count, you tend to make better choices when it comes to choosing a form of transportation.

-So by using a simple pedometer and keeping a daily step count goal, you are much more likely to go by foot to run errands instead of choosing the car.
+So by using a simple pedometer and keeping a daily step count goal, you are much more likely to go on foot to run errands instead of choosing the car.
 Or simply take a walk.

 Benefits of walking for seniors